From invariant measures to orbit equivalence, via locally finite groups: Introduction

-(where $g_*M(\varphi)= \{g_* \mu \colon \mu \in M(\psi)\}$, with $g_* \mu(A)= \mu(g^{-1}(A))$ for any Borel subset $A$ of $X$) \end{itemize} The implication from top to bottom above is easy to see, and any $g$ witnessing that $\varphi$ and $\psi$ are orbit equivalent is such that $g_ * M(\varphi)=M(\psi)$.
+The implication from top to bottom above is easy to see, and any $g$ witnessing that $\varphi$ and $\psi$ are orbit equivalent is such that $g_ * M(\varphi)=M(\psi)$.
 The converse is much more surprising, and somewhat mysterious; in particular, two minimal homeomorphisms may have the same invariant Borel probability measures but induce different equivalence relations on $X$.
 The original proof in \cite{Giordano1995} uses homological algebra in an essential way; different arguments have been proposed since then (see for instance \cite{Putnam2010} or \cite{Putnam2018}, as well as the \enquote{elementary} proof given in \cite{Keane2011}) but it remains difficult to \enquote{understand the dynamics that lie beneath}, to quote Glasner and Weiss \cite{Glasner1995a}.

 Our aim in this paper is to present a self-contained proof of the classification theorem for minimal $\Z$-actions.
 We exploit a connection with minimal actions of certain locally finite groups, which was already noticed by Giordano, Putnam and Skau.
 Recall that a subgroup $\Gamma$ of $\Homeo(X)$ is a \emph{full group} if